What to Watch as the Coronavirus Pandemic Continues

 As we do so, here are three things to be watching for:

 During these unprecedented times, governments are justified in taking proportionate, precautionary steps to curtail and contain the coronavirus and to protect the public health of their citizens.
 However, the international community must remain vigilant to the impacts of emergency response measures on fundamental freedoms — ensuring that they are proportional, accountable, limited in duration, and the least restrictive or invasive measures possible.
-It is precisely during times of chaos and crisis that it is most critical that our fundamental freedoms are protected.
+It is precise during times of chaos and crisis that it is most critical that our fundamental freedoms are protected.
+Amidst both peace and pandemic, conflict or crisis, the truth remains: fundamental rights are not only the foundation of any free society but also integral to the fabric of our shared humanity.